IMPORTANT WARNING:

 Before taking vandetanib,

-- tell your doctor if you have recently coughed up blood or had any other type of bleeding problems and if you have or have ever had high blood pressure, any type of skin disease, seizures, or lung, kidney or liver disease.
+- tell your doctor if you have recently coughed up blood or had any other type of bleeding problems and if you have or have ever had high blood pressure; any type of skin problem; seizures; osteoporosis (a condition in which bones become thin and weak and break easily); jaw problems; or thyroid, lung, kidney, or liver disease.

-- tell your doctor if you are pregnant or plan to become pregnant.
-You should not become pregnant while you are taking vandetanib and for at least 4 months after your treatment.
+- tell your doctor if you are pregnant or plan to become pregnant or plan to father a child.
+You may need to take a pregnancy test before starting treatment.
+You should use birth control to prevent pregnancy while you are taking vandetanib and for at least 4 months after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
-If you become pregnant while taking vandetanib, call your doctor immediately.
+If you or your partner becomes pregnant while taking vandetanib, call your doctor immediately.
 Vandetanib may harm the fetus.

 - you should know that vandetanib may make you feel drowsy, weak, or cause blurred vision.
 Do not drive a car or operate machinery until you know how this medication affects you.